Create a suicide safety plan with your teenager

 Their reasons for living

 Encourage your child to create a list of their reasons for living.
 These are different for everyone and might not make sense to you, but the important thing is that it gives them a reason to stay alive.
-The list might include anything such as my family, my friends, I’m curious about my future, my pet, I could get better or my faith.
+The list might include anything, such as my family, my friends, I’m curious about my future, my pet, I could get better or my faith.

 Who they can talk to when they are feeling distressed

 Ensure your child makes a list of contacts they can call in a crisis.
 It might include family, friends, their counsellor and anyone else they trust.
 The list should be long so that if the first person isn’t available, there are other people they can contact.
-Include names, phone numbers and other relevant information of people so the information is readily at hand if they need it.
+Include names, phone numbers and other relevant information of people so the information is readily available if they need it.

 Who they can contact for professional help